Jesse James (television personality): Controversial photos

-After James entered a rehab facility while separated from Bullock, Us Weekly printed a photo that depicted James in a German SS officer's hat and giving a Nazi salute.
-James explained to the ABC News show Nightline that the photo, taken in 2004 before his marriage to Bullock, was meant as a joke, and that he was not a racist.
+After James entered rehab after giving a Nazi salute and wearing a Nazi-era cap, he explained to the ABC News show Nightline that the photo, taken in 2004 before his marriage to Bullock, was meant as a joke, and that he was not a racist.
 James' lawyer claimed that the hat was a gift from a Jewish mentor and that James is not a neo-Nazi.
 Us subsequently printed additional photos that had been posted to Facebook by former West Coast Choppers employees showing James and Nazi imagery.
 A friend of James explained to the magazine that the "swastika deal" is "part of biker culture".